-The College of Pharmacy is open access on weekdays from 8:00 am until 5:00 PM.
-Card access is always required.
-Emergency phones are located at the parking ramp and the front desk.
+Card access is required at all times for the College of Pharmacy Grand Rapids Campus.
+The Administrative Suite is open Monday through Friday from 8:00 a.m. - 5:00 p.m.
+Students have 24-hour access using their access card.
+Emergency phones are located at the parking ramp and the front desk located in the main lobby.